SniffSpoof/SniffSpoof/README.md

 # Hi there!
-I'm - SniffSpoof
+I'm SniffSpoof
 ## About me
 Hello everyone, my name is Fedor!

 I am a beginner Python developer.
 I am very interested in the development of various bots: Telegram, VK, Discord.
 I am ready to help you turn your idea into reality.
-Also interested in higher mathematics and physics.
-I often use Python together with MatPlotLib to solve problems
+Also interested in higher mathematics, machine learning and physics.

+## Education🎓
+- Bachelor's degree in Information and Communication Technologies, National Research University Higher School of Economics (2023 - expected)

 ## ⚒Technology stack
 ### GUI